Russian (JH)

 Third and fourth years

-In addition to advanced language study, the third and fourth years of your course offer a wider range of module choices, allowing you to choose options that reflect your own particular interests.
-These include more specialised study of Russian literature and culture, history of Russia and the Soviet Union, Russian society and politics, and a second Slavonic language (Bulgarian, Croatian or Polish).
-If you elect to study Russian in your final year, you will also undertake a Capstone project on a subject of your own choice.
+You will combine advanced language study and a wide range of module choices, allowing you to choose options that reflect your own interests.
+Options include more specialised study of Russian literature and culture, history of Russia and the Soviet Union, Russian society and politics, and a second Slavonic language (Bulgarian, Croatian or Polish).
+In the final year, you will also undertake a Capstone project on a topic of your own choice.

 At all levels, you will be assessed by a combination of continuous assessment and exams.
 We use a mix of traditional and innovative continuous assessment methods: essays, project work, presentations, book reviews and dossiers, podcast creation.
-Language modules are traditionally assessed by written, oral and aural examinations.
 Final year students also write a Capstone project.

 There are QQI/FET routes available for this course.
 Please see www.cao.ie for details.